AshtonBeresford/Optimization-Research/README.md

 # Optimization-Research
-repository for my Optimization Research with Dr. Kropp in my Junior year
+repository for my Optimization Research with Dr. Kropp in my Junior year of my Computer Science undergraduate at Ohio Northern University